Johnson Controls International plc [JCI] could give the highest percentage gains? Check Out this Analysis

 Shifting the focus to workforce efficiency, Johnson Controls International plc [JCI] earns $230,462 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 3.73 and its Total Asset Turnover is 0.53.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.15 and its Current Ratio is 1.35.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 0.87, which indicates that it is 3.89% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 26.60.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 0.87, which indicates that it is 4.92% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 42.65.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Johnson Controls International plc [JCI] a Reliable Buy?